-Donating to the Parent-Child Home Program by naming the organization in your will or estate plan is a special way that you can help PCHP fulfill its mission of ensuring that every child has the opportunity to enter school ready to succeed because every parent has the knowledge, skills, and tools required to build school readiness where it starts – the home.
+Donating to the Parent-Child Home Program by naming the organization in your will or estate plan is a special way you can help PCHP fulfill its mission of erasing the achievement gap and leveling the playing field by ensuring that every child has the opportunity to enter school ready to succeed.
 Planned giving allows you to include charitable donations in your overall financial plan, which helps to ensure the continued strength of our organization.

-There are a number of ways that you can arrange to leave a legacy:
+There are a number of ways that you can plan to leave a legacy:

 Bequests Made in Your Will or Trust

-- You can designate a specific asset to pass to the Parent-Child Home Program (such as a residence, a work of art, or specified securities).
+- You can designate a specific asset to pass to the Parent-Child Home Program (such as specific securities).

-- Bequests can also be made in memory of a person, and we would be happy to suggest ways to ensure proper recognition.
+- Bequests can also be made in memory or in honor of a person, and we would be happy to suggest ways to ensure proper recognition.

 Should you choose any of these options, please make sure you properly identify the Parent-Child Home Program.
 Please contact the National Center and we will assist you with this planning process.

 Other Planned Gifts